michaelrzhang/logger/README.md

 ## Usage

-Initialize by pointing the logger at a directory.
+Initialize by pointing the logger at a directory `log_dir`.
+The name should be something descriptive.

 ```python
 from exp_utils import ExperimentLogger